-- will be in accordance with the Comprehensive Plan for the Town of Hilton Head Island; and
+- Will be in accordance with the Comprehensive Plan;

 Action by the Board of Zoning Appeals

-- After review of the special exception application and the public hearing, the Board of Zoning Appeals shall make a written finding and give its approval;approval with modifications or conditions; or disapproval to the special exception request.
+- After review of the application and the public hearing, the Board of Zoning Appeals will make a written finding and give its approval; approval with modifications or conditions; or disapproval to the request.